CurtisSchneider1/mtgPriceAnalysis/README.md

 1. Clone this repository.
 2. Install the required Python packages:
    pip install -r requirements.txt
-3. Run notebooks in VS Code, Jupyter Notebook, or JupyterLab in this order:
+3. Run notebooks in VS Code*, Jupyter Notebook, or JupyterLab in this order:
     * wranglingMagic.ipynb
     * wranglingPokemon.ipynb
     * queries.ipynb
-    * visualization.ipynb
+    * visualizations.ipynb
 4. Then run the following notebooks to use the following functions as needed:
     * functionBestValue.ipynb
+    * functionCardSearch.ipynb
-    * functionCardValue.ipynb
+    * functionCardSearchAdvanced.py**

+*This project was developed in VS Code and not specifically tested to work in other IDEs.
+**Function WILL NOT work in Jupyter Notebook or JupyterLab (autocomplete is not supported).

 ## Features
 This project makes it easy to: